What you need to know...

 At First Aid Bristol we take our courses and first aid training very seriously.
 All of our staff are experienced first aid trainers as well as being fully qualified teachers.
 This means we can offer the very highest training standards as required by the HSE.
-We are a registered training centre with with Qualsafe who are regulated by Ofqual.
+We run a variety of different courses that are regulated by Ofqual.
 This ensures you are guaranteed the very latest in first aid techniques, first aid training material and first aid teaching practices.

 The first aid curriculum is constantly changing and we stay at the head of the game by constantly reviewing our practices and in house training.
 This ensures all of our first aid courses are cutting edge and up to date and your employees will be trained to be the best first aiders they can be.